 Urinary Tract Infections (UTIs)

 I am the Course Director for the urology modules at the Royal College of Surgeons of England that is run twice a year in Lincolns Inn Field.
-I organise the course content and liaise with invited faculty about the content and over a two day period deliver a high quality urology core training skills course that has recieved excellent validated feedback.
-In addition, and continuing with my teaching commitment, I am an invited senior faculty member for the regional Specialist Registrar's teaching and for the FRCS (Urol) Revision course run twice yearly in Cheshire.
+I organise the course content and liaise with invited faculty about the content and over a two day period deliver a high quality urology core training skills course that has received excellent validated feedback.
+In addition, and continuing with my teaching commitment, I am an invited senior faculty member for the regional specialist registrar's teaching and for the FRCS (Urol) revision course run twice yearly in Cheshire.

 Benign prostate diseases